 Select the following shutter speeds for long time-exposures of moving lights, the stars, night scenery, or fireworks.

 Bulb (ねょとか): The shutter remains open while the shutter-release button is pressed all the way down.
-To prevent blur, use a tripod or an optional wireless remote contr optional wireless remote controller (\$\square\$ 323) or remote cord (\$\square\$ 324).
+Use a tripod to prevent blur.